YaoGroup/DIFFICE_jax/paper.md

 Due to the potential high-level error or noise in the observational data, inverse problems are more difficult to solve than an forward problem.
-In cyrosphere, conventional method for inverse problems includes control method [@MacAyeal:1989], or called adjoint method, which is, however, quite challenging to implement or generalize for various problems, especially for beginners with less knowledge in applied mathematics or classical numerical methods.
+In cyrosphere, conventional method for inverse problems includes control method [@MacAyeal1993], or called adjoint method, which is, however, quite challenging to implement or generalize for various problems, especially for beginners with less knowledge in applied mathematics or numerical methods.
 Additionally, a newly-developed deep-learning based method, named physics-informed neural networks (PINNs), are shown to be efficient in solving inverse problem.
-Different from ajoint method, PINNs have no need to introduce extra ajoint equations and associated adjoint boundary conditions in the calculation, which are usually hard to derive for complicated problems.
+Different from the ajoint method, PINNs have no need to introduce extra ajoint equations and associated adjoint boundary conditions in the calculation, which are usually difficult to derive for complicated problems.
 Moreover, the default setting (including network structure and the optimization methods) of PINNs tends to inherently denoise the high-frequency error and noise involved in the data.
-Thus, there is no need to extra regularization terms in the cost function when solving the inverse problem.
+Thus, there is no need to add regularization terms in the cost function when solving inverse problems.

-However, to infer the effective viscosity from the SSA equations and remote-sensing data, the existing library or codes of PINNs available online might be inadequate.
+However, to infer the effective viscosity from the SSA equations and remote-sensing data, the regular PINNs codes or algorithms available online might be inadequate.
 Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf` incorperate the optimal settings